gsitechorg/open-belex/README.md

 Unless otherwise specified, all Python symbols in this documentation come from the `open_belex.literal` package.

+A fragment, in Belex, is a Python function decorated with `@belex_apl` that represents a snippet of microcode that is executed by the APU.
+All parameters to Belex fragments must be annotated with their respective types, except the first parameter.
+By convention, the first parameter is named `Belex` and is represented by an internal type that facilitates some special logic like the creation of temporaries.
+Either no return type or the return type of `None` should be specified by fragments, as native fragments have no return value.

+Belex supports both implicit and explicit register allocation, as well as some mixed use cases.
+Mixing implicit and explicit register allocation can occasional yield unexpected results, so it is highly recommended to choose only one of them.

+Belex works best when allowed to implicitly allocate registers as the code can be better optimized.
+You should prefer explicit register allocation if you desire manual code optimization; this mode is recommended only for those who are very experienced in APU programming.

+There is no explicit mode switch, the allocation mode is determined by the manner in which parameters are passed to fragments.
+Fragments only accept register parameters.
+Passing literal register values, such as `0xFFFF`, will require a register to be implicitly allocated and assigned the value, and the register then passed to the fragment in the value's stead.
+Setting a register value and passing the register as the parameter value requires no implicit allocation since the register was allocated explicitly.

 # Architecture

 An overview of the architecture of an APU (Associative Processing Unit) follows: